AdaptivMCP/AdaptivMCP/docs/PR_PUBLISHING_SCHEMA.md

 ## 3. Canonical PR workflows

 These are the standard flows assistants should follow.
-They match the branch-first, PR-first, `run_command`-heavy workflows in `docs/WORKFLOWS.md`.
+They align with the branch-and-PR oriented, `run_command`-heavy workflows in `docs/WORKFLOWS.md`.

 ### 3.1 Flow A: small single-file change